deltachat/deltachat-pages/_posts/2025-06-03-surge-donations.md

 ---
-title: "A big user surge and going for global scalability"
+title: "A user surge and funding for decentralized scale"
 author: olgax
 image: ../assets/blog/reclaim.jpg
 ---

-Last days saw a dramatic uptake of Delta Chat usage especially in the US and Cuba.
+Last days saw a big uptake of Delta Chat usage especially in the US and Cuba.
 We can only guess about the dynamics behind this surge.
 Delta Chat is increasingly advertised by 3rd parties as a resilient and reliable decentralized messenger, and as offering a pleasing and capable user interface that many families, groups and communities appreciate.